Background pattern

 • Multiple myeloma, if treatments containing thalidomide or bortezomib are not suitable for you.

-No use Bendamustina Accord
+Do not use Bendamustina Accord

-• In combination with yellow fever vaccines
+• in combination with yellow fever vaccines

 Warnings and precautions

-Inform your doctor immediately if you notice or someone notices in you: memory loss, cognitive difficulties, difficulty walking or loss of vision.
+If at any time during or after treatment you notice or someone notices in you: memory loss, cognitive difficulties, difficulty walking or loss of vision.
 These symptoms may be due to a rare but serious brain infection that can be fatal (progressive multifocal leukoencephalopathy or PML).

-Other medications and Bendamustina Accord
+Other medicines and Bendamustina Accord

 Cytostatics may reduce the effectiveness of live virus vaccines.
 In addition, cytostatics increase the risk of infection after vaccination with live virus vaccines (e.g. viral vaccination).

-Pregnancy, breastfeeding and fertility
+Pregnancy, breast-feeding and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before using this medicine.

 Pregnancy